JustinS25/Insurance-Claim-Detection/README.md

 # Insurance-Claim-Detection
-Project 1 assignment where we are looking into a large sample of insurance claims and seeing how insurance fraud is detected.
+Project 1 assignment where we are looking into a large sample of insurance claims and analyzing common trends amongst fraudulent insurance claims.

+## Analysis
+Intro:

+Analysis of our plots:

+Closing Statements:

 ## Citations